Noroff-FEU-Assignments/cross-course-project-StianL82/README.md

 Open with live server, or open in browser [Link to page](https://cross-course-project-js-stianl82.netlify.app/).

+### Contributing
+This repo is not open to any contributions.

 ## Contact 📫

 Feel free to contact me at stian.lilleng@gmail.com